GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 **Natural Aquatic Vegetation (NAV)**

 Natural Aquatic Vegetation (NAV) is associated primarily with wetlands that are dominated by woody or herbaceous vegetation (as with NTV).
-NAV is generally associated with swamps, fens, flooded forests, saltmarshes, or mangroves.
-Only mangroves are included in the current release.
+NAV is generally associated with mangroves, but could also include other types of aquatic vegetation.

 **Artificial Surfaces (AS)**